 Lectures make readily apparent Callihan's complete familiarity with each of the works he discusses.
 He speaks comfortably without notes as he provides background and commentary to help students understand each work at a much deeper level than if they read the books on their own.
 Callihan is a gifted teacher—so much so that I think parents might want to watch the lectures along with their students for their own enlightenment.

 Lectures include images of art works that relate to the stories or the period under discussion.
-Within each DVD set, you get a full-color booklet of about 20 pages with relatively small images of just some of the featured artwork, each accompanied by commentary.
+Within each of the first two DVD sets, you get a full-color booklet of about 20 pages with relatively small images of just some of the featured artwork, each accompanied by commentary.
 Students might simply enjoy the art work as interesting graphics with their lectures, but if you wish you can expand the study into the art to add another dimension, and probably another half-credit.
 These booklets can also be downloaded from the publisher’s site (www.romanroadsmedia.com/materials/) for free, and you can enlarge images for better viewing with the downloaded files.
 This allows students to see the full-color details of each work for more in-depth art exploration.

 Free final exams are available to download at the publisher’s website.
 Two versions are made available.
 If students score lower than 90%, they should take the alternate version a few days later.

 The courses include a note about the questionable content in some of the course material such as mature themes, sexual immorality, worship of Greek and Roman gods, and graphic battles in the literature plus nudity in classical artwork.
 Parents should decide in advance whether or not they want their children exposed to these things, and if so, how they might discuss them.